 Giving and Receiving Notices and Responses

-Except as otherwise provided in this Agreement, all notices and responses required or permitted by this Agreement shall be in writing and shall be delivered in person or by mail, courier service, or facsimile transmission, with postage and charges prepaid, addressed to the Parties at the addresses in Exhibit “A.”
+Except as otherwise provided in this Agreement, all notices and responses required or permitted by this Agreement shall be in writing and must be delivered by hand delivery, mail, courier service, e-mail except as provided in Article 8.7(d) or facsimile transmission, with postage and charges prepaid, addressed to the Parties at the addresses in Exhibit “A.”

 A notice is deemed delivered only when received by the Party to whom it was directed, and the period for a Party to deliver a response begins on the date the notice is received.
-“Receipt” of a written notice means actual delivery of the notice to the Party’s address or transmission to the facsimile number provided in Exhibit “A.” A response is deemed delivered when it is deposited in the United States mail, delivered to a courier, transmitted by facsimile transmission, or is personally delivered to a Party.
+For purposes of this Article 8.7, “receipt” means (i) for a written notice, actual delivery of the notice to the Party’s address or transmission to the facsimile number or e-mail address provided pursuant to Article 8.9 (Designation of Representatives) and (ii) for oral or telephone notice, means actual and immediate communication to the Party to be notified.
+In addition to the requirements set forth in the foregoing sentence, actual delivery of e-mail notices will only be deemed complete when the recipient transmits a written acknowledgement of successful receipt, which the recipient shall have an affirmative duty to furnish promptly after such successful receipt.
+The period for a Party to deliver a response begins on the date of receipt of the notice.
+A response is deemed delivered when it is deposited in the United States mail, delivered to a courier, transmitted by facsimile transmission or e-mail subject to Article 8.7(d), or is personally delivered to a Party.

-However, when a drilling rig is on location and day rate rig charges are being charged to the Joint Account, notices or responses pertaining to operations utilizing a drilling rig shall be given orally or by telephone.
-“Receipt” of an oral or telephone notice means actual and immediate communication to the Party to be notified.
-All telephone or oral notices or responses permitted by this Agreement shall be confirmed immediately thereafter by facsimile transmission.
-A message left on an answering machine or with an answering service or other third person is not adequate telephone or oral notice or response.
-If a Party is unavailable to receive a notice or response required to be given orally or by telephone, the notice or response may be delivered by facsimile transmission.
+Regardless of anything in Article 8.7(a) or 8.7(b) to the contrary, when a drilling rig is on location and day rate drilling rig charges are being charged to the Joint Account, notices or responses pertaining to operations utilizing a drilling rig may be given orally or by telephone.

+All e-mail, telephone or oral notices or responses permitted by this Agreement must clearly and prominently state that it is an effective notice given under this Agreement, and shall be confirmed immediately thereafter by e-mail (for confirmation of telephone or oral notices only), facsimile transmission or hand delivery.
+A message left on an answering machine, voicemail, or with an answering service or other third person is not adequate telephone or oral notice or response.
+If a Party is unavailable to receive a notice or response required to be given orally or by telephone, the notice or response may be delivered by e-mail or facsimile transmission.
+With respect to e-mail communication, automatic delivery receipts issued without direct human authorization shall not be evidence of effective receipt for purposes of this Agreement.
+Notwithstanding the foregoing, notices or responses required under Exhibit “H” are ineffective if sent by e-mail, orally or by telephone.

+Notices that do not comply with the requirements of this Article 8.7 are ineffective, and do not impart actual or any other kind of notice.

 Content of Notices

 A notice requiring a response shall indicate the appropriate response time specified in Article 8.6 (Response Time for Notices).
 A well proposal notice shall include the type of well being proposed, (for example, Exploratory Well, Appraisal Well, or Development Well), a Well Plan, and an AFE that includes the Costs of permanently plugging and abandoning the well.
 If a proposed activity or operation is subject to Article 16.4 (Non-Consent Operations to Maintain Contract Area), the notice shall specify that the proposal is a Contract Area maintenance activity or operation.